 Tea plants enter commercial production by cutting.
 This keeps the genetic information identical across all plants within a cultivar.
 The lack of genetic diversity makes them susceptible to diseases but also much more predictable to grow and harvest.
 This is the reason why entire tea plantations can be harvested at about the same time.
 On the contrary, if tea plants were grown from seeds, each of them would have its own growth rate and ideal harvest date.
 The farmer would have to harvest each plant individually at different times around Spring.
 Considering the worldwide demand for Japanese tea, this approach simply would not work.

-But wait, should I even care or pay any attention to the tea cultivar?
+But wait, should I pay attention to the Japanese tea cultivars?

 For our coffee-drinking friends, the term “single-origin” is bandied about often.
 It often means that your beans (or leaves) come from the same place.
 In the context of matcha, it means that the matcha was produced entirely from tea leaves from the same estate harvested in the same year.
 However, the “single-origin” label on its own adds no value to the quality of the product.
 Single origin matcha is only a superior product if the crop from that estate is exceptional to begin with.

-On the other hand, the Seimei and Asahi blends in our Master’s Collection are rare cultivar tea plants that happen to be single origin matcha, and are produced by expert and long-time farmers who are known in their community for growing excellent leaves.
-Their value is derived more from the growing techniques than their status as a single origin matcha.
+On the other hand, the Seimei cultivar leaves used for our Chiran Harvest matcha in our Master’s Collection is a rare tea cultivar that happen to be single origin matcha, and are produced by expert and long-time farmers who are known in their community for growing excellent leaves.
+Their value is derived more from the growing techniques rather than their status as a single origin matcha.
 Indeed, these cultivars happen to be single origin matcha only because of the farmer’s preference.
-Thus, a single origin matcha product means nothing if the farming techniques are incorrect.

-The above scenario is the exception rather than the norm, because matcha still mostly exists in blends, made out of tea leaves from multiple tea estates (not single origin).
-People mostly think of companies being greedy and trying to save costs when “blends” are mentioned, but this is not the case for matcha.
+The above scenario is the exception rather than the norm, because matcha tea mostly exists in blends, made out of tea leaves from multiple tea estates (not single origin).
+Many people perceive companies as being greedy or trying to save costs when they sell “blends” instead of single-origin products, but this is not the case for matcha.

-Historically, tea masters would blend different tencha batches from different years to maintain a uniform taste.
+Historically, tea masters blend different batches of processed tea leaves (known as tencha) from different years to maintain a uniform taste.
 Over time, these blends became popular in their own right.
-The great matcha brands like Ippodo and Marukyu Koyamaen grew famous as their resident tea masters created unique, proprietary blends using a mix of harvests and cultivars.
-Their customers would usually request for a particular matcha blend than a particular cultivar.
+The great matcha brands like Ippodo and Marukyu Koyamaen grew famous as their resident tea masters created unique, proprietary blends using a mix of harvests and cultivars over a long period of time.
+Their customers would usually request for a specific matcha blend rather than a specific tea cultivar.
 Some of these are now bona fide product lines, and the tea companies must incorporate similar mixtures to maintain the taste.

-What should I know about cultivars if I want to grow my appreciation for matcha?
+What should I know about tea cultivars if I want to grow my appreciation for matcha?